GoogleCloudPlatform/dataflow-ordered-processing/README.md

  ./run-perf-test.sh <number-of-contract> <total-number-of-orders> <number-of-inital-workers> <disable-horizontal-autoscaling>
 ```

 The first three parameters are required.
-Any value passed in forth parameter will disable the
+Any value passed as the forth parameter will disable the
 autoscaling.

 The script will start the pipeline, wait for the workers to be ready to process the data, run the